Yunushan/proxmox-netbox-sync/README.md

 # Proxmox to NetBox Sync

 Sync Proxmox VE nodes, VMs, interfaces, VLANs, and IP addresses into NetBox with a single script.
 Guest IPs are pulled via the QEMU guest agent when available, and VLANs are auto-created (optionally scoped to a site).
+Proxmox VM tags are mirrored to NetBox tags, and VM pools can be stored in a NetBox custom field.

 ## Requirements